 I also like to pack hand sanitizer AND disposable hand wipes so we can wash up before eating.
 Sometimes, I also take some camp soap for quick dish-washing.
 If it’s just a quick day hike, I usually just rinse them well with water and then pack my dirty dishes in a zip bag for proper washing at home.
 I learned the hard way on this trip to always have some sort of cloth or even a silicone finger mitt for lifting the hot pan.
 A first aid kit, plastic rain poncho, rope, compass, batteries, extra socks, bear spray and portable phone charger are also good to pack.

 Believe it or not, all of it fits in my hiking backpack, along with the hydration bladder filled with water.
 There are a few other things I take along, as well, depending on where we’re going and how long we’ll be out and about.
 As I mentioned, above, we don’t do the hiking many do and never camp in the back country, so we don’t need as much.

 Lastly, always pack out everything you pack in.

-While we haven’t done a lot of hiking, we do love to camp.
+While we haven’t done a lot of hiking, we do love to camp, or tent-glamp in our case.
 Check out our tent camping must haves.

 Do you go on long treks?
 Have you ever hiked something as big as the Appalachian Trail?
-If so what are some tips you have for us?
+If so, how do you stay fueled while hiking?
+What are your tips?
 My biggest tips for you are to always be prepared for anything that may come up and take plenty of food and water!
 Services like Right On Trek are the perfect way to prepare.
 The offer food you can order as well as new locations to hike, as well as tips and advice for making your adventure the safest and best it can be!

 Affiliate links have been used in this post.
 We will receive a commission when you make a purchase through one of our links, with no extra fees being passed on to you.
 This helps keep our site up and running and we greatly appreciate you shopping through us!